Plus unique baby

 of age.
 But today, many strollers are designed to carry children through age 4

 and even beyond, while increasing weight limits to as much as 50 pounds.
-Jane

-Clark, chairwoman of kinesiology at the University of Maryland, told the
+Jane Clark, chairwoman of kinesiology at the University of Maryland, told the

-are not going to be as physically active."
-Clark said she views strollers
+going to be as physically active."

-for heftier loads as part of a larger phenomenon of "containerizing"
+Clark said she views strollers for heftier loads as part of a larger phenomenon

-play away because we think it's unsafe."
+lot of physical play away because we think it's unsafe."